Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 ## Objective

 1. Prepare Nessus Vulnerability Management Scanner
-2. Create Client Virtual Machine and Make it Vulnerable
+2. Prepare Client Virtual Machine and Make it Vulnerable
 3. Perform Vulnerability Scan
 4. Remediate Vulnerabilities
 5. Verify Remediations and start all over from 3. till vulnerability is low or at an acceptable level.